 In 1956 work started in radio astronomy and advanced study and research in this field are now under way.
 The first instrument was a 32-foot paraboloid for 21 cm research.
 Two new, precision, 90-foot diameter steerable paraboloids suitable for high frequencies are now in operation at a field station near Bishop.
 The two may also be used together as an interferometric radio telescope for exact position finding.
 In addition, a large interferometer array is operating at low frequency.
 This is one of the most advanced installations in this new and rapidly growing field.
-The radio astronomy group works in close cooperation with the optical astronomers in Pasadena; the program of study in the two fields is essentially the same, except for specialized advanced courses.
+The radio astronomy group works in close cooperation with the optical astronomers in Pasadena.